-A 19-year-old from Temecula, California, named Jared James Abraham handed himself over to FBI agents on September 26, accused of blackmailing Miss Teen USA, Cassidy Wolf, reports The Los Angeles Times.
+A 19-year-old from Temecula, California, named Jared James Abrahams handed himself over to FBI agents on September 26, accused of blackmailing Miss Teen USA, Cassidy Wolf, reports The Los Angeles Times.

 Here's what you need to know: